jiahaoli57/FinOL/docs/source/api/config.rst

 :Type: str
 :Options: ``CNN``, ``DNN``, ``RNN``, ``LSTM``, ``CNN``, ``Transformer``, ``LSRE-CAAN``, ``AlphaPortfolio``.
 :Description: Specifies the type of model to be used.
-Each model type corresponds to a different neural network architecture.
+Each model corresponds to a different neural network architecture.

 ``MODEL_PARAMS``
 ~~~~~~~~~~~~~~~~